-I am reviewing the green color and I love it.
-It’s a nice classic navy.
-The bamboo fabric gives the pillow a unique feel.
-It’s not plush or velvety, but it is soft and feels durable and breathable.
+I am reviewing the classic navy color and I personally love both the color and the outer bamboo fabric, which gives the pillow a unique feel.
+While it’s not plush or velvety, it is soft and feels durable and breathable.

 There really are so many ways to utilize this pillow, especially on a plane, train or in a car.
 I put it around my neck like an everyday infinity scarf and pulled one of the loops down, so the other loop tightened around my neck.
 Once I adjusted it I felt like I had a supportive neck pillow on.

 Travelers can also wrap it over a sizable portion of the face to block out light and/or sound.
-You can twist it into a knot-like structure and use it as a standard pillow against a window.
+One can twist it into a knot-like structure and use it as a standard pillow against a window.
 Another reviewer used it to support her lap child during a flight and others used it on their lower backs.

 The pillow is also machine washable (but not dryer-friendly).
 I used a delicate cycle on cold and left it to dry overnight.
 It took a little over 10 hours for it to feel dry.

 While the Infinity Pillow seems to offer infinite ways to keep me comfortable on a trip, it is not very size-friendly.
-It is a fairly large pillow (quite long) and will take up more room if you pack it in a suitcase.
+It is a fairly large pillow (quite long) and will take up more room if I pack it in a suitcase.